-- 1. Create an additional capital budget of £1,356,000, to purchase additional temporary accommodation. - 2.
-Delegate authority to the Assistant Director of Individuals and Families, in consultation with the Section 151 Officer, the Portfolio Holder for Communities, Housing and Planning Policy and the Portfolio Holder for Finance to purchase individual properties up to £750,000. - 3.
-To increase the current allocated opportunities reserve from £900,000 to £1,000,000, to facilitate the purchase of a property and pay for the renovation works to make the property ready for use.
+- 1. Create an additional capital budget of £1,808,000 to purchase additional temporary accommodation. - 2.
+Delegate authority to the Assistant Director of Individuals and Families, in consultation with the Section 151 Officer, the Portfolio Holder for Communities, Housing and Planning Policy and the Portfolio Holder for Finance to purchase individual properties up to £750,000.